citp/privacy-policy-historical/j/jo/joy/joydownload.com.md

 Information You Provide.
 We also receive and store any information you enter on our Site or provide to us in any other way, including information you may provide to us to create a user account.
 The types of Personal Information collected when you create a user account may include your name, user name and email address.
 The Personal Information you provide is used for such purposes as customizing and improving our services, and communicating with you about specials and new features.

 Third Party Software, Applications, Websites, Advertisements, Links and Services.
-JoyDownload may allow third party software and applications, as well as links to third party websites and services (“Third Party Services”), to be offered or made available by third parties not affiliated with JoyDownload (“Third Party Providers”), through the Site or its services.
+Joydownload.com may allow third party software and applications, as well as links to third party websites and services (“Third Party Services”), to be offered or made available by third parties not affiliated with Joydownload.com (“Third Party Providers”), through the Site or its services.
 The Site may also contain advertisements that link to other websites.
 If you choose to visit an advertiser by clicking on a banner ad or other type of advertisement, or click on another third party link, you will be directed to that Third Party Provider’s website.

 This Privacy Policy only applies to our Site and services.
 We do not exercise control over any websites that our Site, or that a third party application, may link to.
 These other applications, websites, links or services may place their own cookies or other files on your computer, collect data or solicit personal information from you.
 Information collected by such third parties, including information collected through links to social media sites, is governed by the third party privacy policies of those applications, websites, links or services.
 In addition, the fact that we link to a website or present a banner ad or other type of advertisement is not an endorsement of such Third Party Provider’s privacy or information security policies or practices.
 We recommend that you read the privacy policies, terms of use or end user license agreements of the other websites you visit.